chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 See [Configure Data Collection]({{< relref "data-collection.md" >}}) for more information.

 ### Upgrades
+To upgrade an airgapped install, you must supply an airgap bundle.

 On an internet-connected host, follow the steps in [Create an Airgap Installation Bundle]({{< relref "#create-an-airgap-installation-bundle" >}}) to upgrade your